Get the latest updates in your inbox and sign up for more info!

-In these six years, the number of illustrators has grown: how did the participation changed from country to country?
-Are there “aficionados” from the very first hour or nations whose participation is looking promising?
+In these six years, the number of illustrators has grown.
+How has participation changed from country to country?
+Have there been “aficionados” from the very start, and are there nations now showing greater interest?

 The increase of participants has been absolutely amazing.
 273 in 2015, 778 in 2017, 1320 in 2018… all the way up to 2,238 in 2020!
-We are now receiving such a big amount of works that we are forced to review the judging methods in the preliminary round in order to alleviate the jury member’s workload—nobody wants to kill a juror of exhaustion after all!
+We are now receiving such a huge number of works that we have been forced to review the judging methods in the preliminary round in order to alleviate the jury member’s workload—nobody wants to kill a juror of exhaustion!!

-Beyond the figures, the number of countries represented in the competition is also much higher than in the past.
-The country number has been soaring with our capacity to promote the competition internationally.
+Over and above the number of entries, the number of countries represented in the competition is also much higher than in the past.
+This has soared with our capacity to promote the competition internationally.
 In the two first years, we were really limited in resources and time, and our promotion remained quite “confidential”.
-Like so many other things when it comes to publishing, the human factor is key and we got great support from people and institutions we met around book fairs and events.
+Like so many other things in publishing, the human factor is key and we got great support from people and institutions we met around book fairs and events.
 Illustrators from countries like Iran, Poland and Portugal started participating (and winning) very early in the competition history thanks to those ties.

-In any case, I have noticed that in a lot of international competitions, some countries are very active and widely represented—that’d be the case for Italy, Spain, France, most of Latin America, but also Russia, Japan, and more recently Korea—while others are under-represented despite boasting solid publishing industries and great illustration talents.
+In any case, I have noticed that in a lot of international competitions, some countries are very active and widely represented—Italy, Spain, France, most of Latin America, but also Russia, Japan, and more recently Korea—while others are under-represented despite boasting solid publishing industries and great illustration talents.
 The Golden Pinwheel is following a similar pattern: a lot of our competitors come from the above-mentioned areas although, as a China-based competition, we do have a solid base of Chinese participants.
 In the future I hope we will be able to reach more participants from other Asian countries like India, Malaysia or Indonesia.
-I am sure there are talents to discover, which have not yet been dug out by their local publishing scene… That’s my next personal goal to help the competition become even more diverse!
+I am sure there are talents to discover that have not yet been dug out by their local publishing scene… That’s my next personal goal to help the competition become even more diverse!

 Ahahah!
-That’s THE question, a question that has owed us a lot of resentment from artists over 40.
+That’s THE question, a question that has earned up a lot of resentment on the part of artists over 40!

 I know it is not always easy to understand the rule.
 This decision has got a lot to do with what was happening in China at the time we created the award.
-Not so long ago, the Chinese picture book production was mostly accountable to a limited number of well-established illustrators, while younger talents were clearly lacking opportunities to get noticed.
-China only has got a handful of schools where illustration was taught as a specialty in itself and local social networks had just started playing a role as a way to promote one’s work.
-All in all, young illustrators were a bit in the shadow, they didn’t know each other much and had difficulties breaking out in the picture book market.
+Not so long ago, Chinese picturebook production was mostly confined to a limited number of well-established illustrators, while younger talents clearly lacked opportunities to get noticed.
+China has only got a handful of schools where illustration is taught as a specialty and local social networks had only just started playing a role in promoting an artist’s work.
+Young illustrators generally went unheeded.
+They didn’t know each other much and found it difficult to break into the picturebook market.
 Chinese publishers also had trouble finding new talents.
-So, our immediate aim was to offer a platform where those two worlds—publishers and illustrators—could connect, and to create a catalogue that could be recognised as a handy discovery tool.
+So, our immediate aim was to offer a platform where these two worlds—publishers and illustrators—could connect, and also create a catalogue that would be recognized as a handy discovery tool.
 Moreover, we wanted emerging illustrators to participate without feeling the pressure of their more experienced and more established peers.
-Age looked like a good criteria to keep the field opened to new comers… and it worked!
-More than half of our finalists are artists under 30 years old, yet they show impressive potential and maturity!
-Actually, illustrators from many parts of the world face similar problems to be recognised, so I think this rule is helpful to a lot of people.
+Age looked like a good criterion to keep the field opened to newcomers… and it worked!
+More than half of our finalists are artists under 30, yet they show impressive potential and maturity!
+Actually, illustrators from many parts of the world face similar problems to be recognized, so I think this rule is helpful to a lot of people.

 What about the visibility and the opportunities that the Golden Pinwheel offers?

-You will often hear me say that we run a “poor” competition: we don’t have enough resources to offer substantial money to the winners.
-And I think it would be nearly insulting to give a one-thousand-euro-prize to an artist able to win over more than 2,000 competitors.
-So, if we can’t give good money, we at least try to give our winners as much visibility as possible, and we try to offer them experiences that they might not be able to get otherwise.
+You will often hear me say that we run a “poor” competition.
+We don’t have enough resources to offer substantial money to the winners.
+And I think it would be rather insulting to give a one-thousand-euro-prize to an artist coming first out of over 2,000 competitors.
+So, even if we can’t give good money, we at least try to give our winners as much visibility as possible, and we try to offer them experiences that they might not otherwise get.

-Let’s take our Grand Award winners–there are two every year, one from China and one from anywhere else in the world—as an example.
+Let’s take the example of our Grand Award winners–there are two every year, one for illustrators from China and one for artists from anywhere else in the world.
 We invite our Chinese winner to travel to the Bologna Children’s Book Fair with us.
-It is a cool opportunity to travel to Italy, as much as it is useful to their career development.
-As you can imagine, it is not always easy for young Chinese artists to known what’s happening beyond the borders of their country.
+It is a cool opportunity to travel to Italy, as well as an important career development chance.
+As you can imagine, it is not always easy for young Chinese artists to know what’s happening beyond the borders of their country.
 They usually limit their promotion to Chinese social networks and are rarely seen on Instagram, Facebook or Behance, which are not in use in China.
 They rarely have their own website or browse other people’s sites.
-So, by taking them to Bologna, we try to make them feel they are part of the big picture—we organise a couple of events for them within the Bologna official programme, we give them hints on museums and sites worth visiting (which, in Bologna, means pretty much everything), we point them towards interesting bookstores and publishers.
-All in all, what we want is for them to get plenty of fresh inputs and understand how things work outside of their usual world.
+So, by taking them to Bologna, we try to make them feel they are part of the big picture—we organize a couple of events for them within the Bologna official programme; we give them hints on museums and sites worth visiting (which, in Bologna, means pretty much everything).
+We point them towards interesting bookstores and publishers.
+All in all, what we want is for them to get plenty of fresh inputs and understand how things work outside their usual world.

-In return, the international Grand Award winner is invited to come to Shanghai as official guest of CCBF.
+By the same token, the international Grand Award winner is invited to come to Shanghai as an official guest of CCBF.
 For all our winners so far, it was their first time in China, so that was a big thing!
-We invite them to give workshops and talks of all kinds at the fair, as a way to help them building a name in China.
+We invite them to give workshops and talks of all kinds at the fair, as a way of helping them build a name for themselves in China.
 But they also get a chance to meet a lot of different people and dig into Chinese culture—that means a lot of art, very interesting architecture and of course… a lot of very yummy food!

 We also give visibility to our winners through more classical means, like the Golden Pinwheel Exhibition and our Yearbook, which has become a reference for publishers searching for talents and vice-versa.
 Few things make me happier than when editors among my friends get in touch to say they have spotted interesting art in the GP Yearbook.
-Also, all the visuals we used at the book fair are Golden Pinwheel-related, as we chose our visual identity artists among the competition’s winners.
-This gives a lot of visibility, as the artists’ see their artworks featured in surprising sizes and different places.
+Also, all the visuals we used at the book fair are Golden Pinwheel-related, as we chose our visual identity artists from among the competition winners.
+This gives a lot of visibility and the artists see their artworks featured in surprising sizes and different places.

-The list of opportunities for visibility and promotion of our winners and finalists is not closed.
-Last year, we made a little bit of promotional merchandising with some of our winners’ artworks.
-We also try to link Golden Pinwheel with our other illustration programmes, like the Illustration Residence, the Illustrators Avenue and the Survival Corner.
-And we are always for more partners to set up innovative prizes and benefits that will give new life to the artworks.
+The list of opportunities for visibility and promotion of our winners and finalists doesn’t stop there.
+Last year, we made a few items of promotional merchandising with some of our winners’ artworks.
+We also try to link the Golden Pinwheel with our other illustration programmes, like the Illustration Residence, the Illustrators’ Avenue and the Survival Corner.
+And we are always on the look-out for more partners to set up innovative prizes and benefits that will give new life to the artworks.
 It is all about remaining creative and understanding our participants’ needs and expectations.

-How does the People Choice Award works?
-Which thoughts stand out from what the people choose?
+How does the People’s Choice Award work?
+What preferences stand out from what the public chooses?

 From a stylistic perspective, it is really hard to draw conclusions.
-I really think we’ve had a huge variety of winners, as you will see by yourself… If you reach any conclusion about the links between the winning artworks across the year, please let me know!
+I think we’ve had a huge variety of winners, as you will see for yourself… If you reach any conclusion about the links between the winning artworks across the year, please let me know!

 The quality of a competition is measured by the quality of its jury.
-It means that we put a lot of efforts in building a balanced, diverse and inclusive group of jurors—that’s a headache of a puzzle to complete every year!
-The 2020 Jury follow that same logic.
-We have got one publisher, three illustrators—one of which is also a designer and publisher—and a university professor—coming from three continents.
+That means we put a lot of effort into building a balanced, diverse and inclusive group of jurors—that’s no mean feat to repeat every year!
+The 2020 Jury followed the same logic.
+We had one publisher, three illustrators—one of whom is also a designer and publisher—and a university professor—coming from three continents.

-With a bit of patience, we will all get reunited again in Shanghai… we have invited the 2020 jury members to come to the fair next year anyway so there are plenty of nice projects to look forward to in 2021.
+With a bit of patience, we will all get reunited again in Shanghai… we have invited the 2020 jury members to come to the fair next year anyway, so there are plenty of great projects to look forward to in 2021.